meinaart/cypress-plugin-snapshots/README.md

 ## Roadmap
 Below is a list of functionality that is under consideration for implementing in a next version.

-- Add screenshots to README
 - Make `toMatchSnapshot` work for DOM elements
 - Add warning when trying to update snapshot via UI that contains a replacable field
 - Disable "update snapshots" server in headless mode
-- Contact Cypress team to be included in [official plugin list on Cypress.io](https://docs.cypress.io/plugins/index.html)
 - Add more unit tests
 - Consider moving configuration to `initPlugin`.
 - Extract CSS and javascript to separate files